faasdorian/express-movie-lists-api/README.md

       - page
       - limit
     - All lists (private and public) from the logged user will be returned if no userId is specified
+    - Only public lists from the specified user will be returned if a userId is specified

 - `GET /list/:listId` - Get a specific list with its items